-What to know before downgrade from macOS Monterey Beta
+What to know before downgrading from macOS Monterey Beta

 - You can reinstall macOS Big Sur through the internet or a bootable USB drive.

 - Keep your Mac plugged in as it’s a lengthy and energy-consuming process.

 Loved the new features offered in macOS Monterey and hastily jumped on to its beta?
 And now, you are missing a stable macOS, or an important third-party app is acting up, or some bug is hindering your workflow?
 Don’t worry!
 Here’s how you can downgrade macOS Monterey beta to macOS Big Sur safely.

 Note: Open this article on a mobile device or take a printout so that you can refer to it during the downgrading process.

 If you plan to install macOS Big Sur via a USB drive, create a bootable macOS drive before moving on.

 - Disable external boot media protection on Mac with the T2 security chip